chrisjz/aiden/README.md

   src="Assets/Project/Textures/Logo/logo-border.png" width="160" />
 </h1>

-AIden (AI denizen) is an advanced virtual AI entity designed to simulate the complex structure and functionality of the human brain.
-This project constructs a hierarchical API that mirrors the organization of different brain regions, enabling AIden to process and integrate sensory data such as auditory, visual, olfactory, gustatory, and tactile inputs.
+AIden is an advanced virtual AI entity designed to simulate the complex structure and functionality of the human brain.

-Leveraging recent machine learning models, AIden incorporates Ollama-compatible models for advanced language and visual understanding, OpenAI's Whisper for accurate speech recognition and other swappable models.
+- **Core Features**:
+  - **Hierarchical API**: Mirrors the organization of different brain regions, enabling AIden to process and integrate various sensory data types (auditory, visual, olfactory, gustatory, tactile).
+  - **Machine Learning Integration**:
+    - **Ollama-compatible models** for advanced language and visual understanding.
+    - **OpenAI's Whisper** for accurate speech recognition.
+    - **Swappable models** for flexibility in AI capabilities.
+  - **Cognitive Model**: Incorporates virtual representations of key brain regions:
+    - **Hippocampus** for memory.
+    - **Thalamus** for sensory perception.
+    - **Prefrontal Cortex** for decision-making.

+- **Capabilities**:
-This allows AIden to interact with its environment in nuanced and human-like ways.
-Key components of the system include virtual representations of the hippocampus for memory, the thalamus for sensory perception, the prefrontal cortex for decision making, amongst other regions, making AIden capable of learning from, perceiving, and responding to complex stimuli in its environment.
+  - AIden interacts with its environment in nuanced and human-like ways, capable of learning from, perceiving, and responding to complex stimuli.
+  - Real-time adaptation and learning within virtual environments.

+- **Project Goals**:
-We aim to develop AIden into a highly intelligent and intuitive AI that can function dynamically within virtual environments, learning and adapting in real-time.
-We invite contributors passionate about advancing the frontiers of artificial intelligence and cognitive science to collaborate in refining and expanding this interactive virtual entity.
+  - To develop AIden into a highly intelligent and intuitive AI capable of dynamic functioning within virtual environments.

+- **Additional Points**:
+  - **Virtual Environment Integration**: The project includes a Unity 3D simulation where AIden interacts with a virtual environment.
+There is also a 2D simulation using a grid-based system which runs in a terminal.
+  - **Advanced Sensory Processing**: AIden uses models like OpenAI's Whisper and LLaVA for sensory data processing and integration.
+  - **Modular Design**: The project leverages a modular architecture, allowing for easy updates and improvements to AIden’s cognitive and sensory processing capabilities.

 ## Setup